Allan Gaarde: AaB and brief Udinese stint

-While at Aalborg BK, Gaarde had played four games in the UEFA Cup and UEFA Intertoto Cup tournaments against Italian club Udinese Calcio, who had not been able to handle his awkward playing style.
+While at Aalborg BK, Gaarde had played four games in the UEFA Cup and UEFA Intertoto Cup tournaments against Italian club Udinese, who had not been able to handle his awkward playing style.
 In December 2000, Gaarde was bought by Udinese Calcio under manager Roy Hodgson.
-He made his Serie A debut on 7 January 2001, in a 3–1 defeat to AC Perugia.
+He made his Serie A debut on 7 January 2001, in a 3–1 defeat to Perugia.
 While at Udinese, Gaarde was sent off during a game without even playing.
 Hodgson soon left the club, and Gaarde did not find playing success at Udinese.
 He suffered from injuries, and only played eight league games in the Serie A championship.

+In February 2002, he had a trial with Scottish side Livingston but was not offered a permanent deal.
 He moved back to Aalborg BK in spring 2002, and played his come-back game for Aalborg BK in May 2002.
 In June 2005, Gaarde played his last Superliga game for the club.
 He played a combined total of 227 games and scored 48 goals in all competitions for Aalborg BK.

 Viking

-Gaarde moved to Norwegian club Viking FK, once again playing under Roy Hodgson.
-Though Hodgson soon left the club, Gaarde was a success at Viking FK, and scored four goals in his first 13 games for the club.
+Gaarde moved to Norwegian club Viking, once again playing under Roy Hodgson.
+Though Hodgson soon left the club, Gaarde was a success at Viking, and scored four goals in his first 13 games for the club.
 He was named team captain.
 When Gaarde suffered an injury in 2007, fellow Dane Nicolai Stokholm took over the role as captain.
 Gaarde played a combined total of 136 games and scored 25 goals in all competitions for Viking FK.

 Vejle

-In January 2009, he moved back to Denmark to play for relegation battlers Vejle Boldklub in the Danish Superliga.
+In January 2009, he moved back to Denmark to play for relegation battlers Vejle in the Danish Superliga.
 In his debut game for Vejle, Gaarde was sent off in a 1–1 draw with FC Nordsjælland.
 He played 11 of the last 16 games of the 2008–09 Superliga, scoring one goal, but Gaarde could not keep Vejle from being relegated at the end of the season.
 He stayed with the club in the secondary Danish 1st Division, but suffered a knee injury and ended his career in February 2010.